TowafH/Programming_N_Prototyping/final-jan/empires_horizon.md

 # Empires Horizon

-Empires Horizon is a resource management game where players explore the Eastern Woodlands and manage resources such as meat, stone, wood, water, and population.
-The goal is to strategically gather resources, construct buildings, and ensure survival to win the game.
+Empires Horizon is a resource management game in which players explore the Eastern Woodlands and manage resources such as meat, stone, wood, water, and population.
+The goal is to win by strategically gathering resources, constructing buildings, and ensuring survival.

 ---